 10) ¿Qué es lo más divertido que te ha pasado?
 (What is the funniest thing that ever happened to you?)

-Now you are well prepared to start and maintain a conversation in Spanish with a local person.
-Try to practise it as soon as you can and please do not be afraid to talk with native speakers.
+These phrases make you well prepared to start and maintain a conversation in Spanish with a local person.
+Try to practice it as soon as you can and please do not be afraid to talk with native speakers.
+Do not wait for your plane to land on Spanish speaking and try out this video, it provides great explanation not just of the vocabulary but also body language.
 It will be a fun experience and you will see, that it will be much easier than you thought.
+To help you get

 We wish you a great time talking to Spanish people and just in case you still do not feel prepared, contact us and we will help you with learning Spanish! 🙂